Sunday, August 25, 2024

 As a firefighter, I'm not sure that will ever change.

-But what did change was my perspective, seven years after 9/11, to the date.
-I had to leave the fire station in the middle of the night, and drive to Doctor's Hospital.
-After a long day, and a longer night, a tiny little boy was born into this world.
 I, still in my Fire Department uniform, looked down at his tiny face, and despite the pains of the day, felt HOPE.
-I looked at you Jaiden, and I saw not what was wrong with the world, but for one moment, WHAT WAS RIGHT, and nothing else.
+I looked at you Jaiden, and I saw not what was wrong with the world, but for one moment, what was right, and nothing else.

 I savored that moment...
-Holding the incredible blessing of NEW LIFE, and none of the pain of 9/11 touched me.
+Holding the incredible blessing of new life, and none of the pain of 9/11 touched me.
 I smiled.
-I looked down at my watch.
-It was 3 am, 9/12/2008.
-Your little face was still and peaceful, and looking at you, my heart was overwhelmed with LOVE.
+I looked down at my watch, careful to mark the time.
+It was 5 am, 9/12/2008.

-And that is the lesson son.
 There will always be days of darkness, there will always be pain and heartache.
 But darkness can only last through the night.
 The sun will rise tomorrow, and in every instance where there is LOVE, where there is FAITH, where there is HOPE, terror loses it's grip on The Day After.

 I love you son.